robin-rpr/calos/doc/dev.rst

 Buildah and the runtime.
 The root filesystem (:code:`mnt/rootfs`) is mounted within Buildah’s namespaces, so you’ll want to join them before examination.

-:code:`ch-run-oci` has restrictions on bundle directory path so it can be inferred from the container ID (see the man page).
+:code:`clearly run-oci` has restrictions on bundle directory path so it can be inferred from the container ID (see the man page).
 This lets us store state in the bundle directory instead of maintaining a second location for container state.